 When most people think of dangerous jobs, industries such as mining, agriculture and construction come to mind.
 All too often, nursing homes aren't even on the radar, but if you look at workplace injury reports, nursing home employee wellness is a serious concern.
 The injury rates are nearly triple the private industry average, but the following tips can help reduce nursing home employee injuries.

 When hiring nursing home staff, employers often only focus on a friendly smile and polite demeanor.
 While these attributes are important, it's essential to remember that nursing home employees will often have to lift patients and even deal with combative community occupants.

 This is why it's so important to hire individuals who are physically capable of handling the sometimes grueling demands of nursing home work.
-Choosing the right staff from the start can make training and nursing home health and wellness programs more likely to succeed.
+Choosing the right staff from the start can make training and nursing home or any industry health and wellness programs more likely to succeed.

 Implement Nursing Home Employee Wellness Programs

 Companies in almost every industry now hire employee wellness program professionals to assist their staff.
 While this may merely sound like another expense, the truth is that it can save money on workers' compensation insurance, reduce missed work days due to injury and decrease recordable injuries.